 These days there are many options out there to promote your business and share your ideas – from websites to native applications in marketplaces.
 Instead of combing through countless articles figuring out the differences between your options, I will present the information for you in 5 key areas that ultimately show why web development is still the superior and more effective solution for most people’s foray into the digital space.

-Benefit 1: Reaching Your Audience: “Is anyone out there?”
+Reason 1: Reaching Your Audience: “Is anyone out there?”

 Websites can target the biggest and broadest audience, unlike the restrictions to a platform that constrain native applications.
 Your clients and customers can use the ease of any device, from a computer to mobile phone, as they have the capability to display your content through the web browser.